 While the 8th Avenue single family home scenario presents some of the challenges with infill development, this is not to say that infill development is impossible.
 Table 21 and Table 22 present two other development options.

 The first scenario is utilizing manufactured homes built by Homes for Iowa.
 Homes for Iowa is a nonprofit that partners with Iowa Prison Industries to build manufactured homes for Iowans.
 The program trains offenders in skilled building trades and produces homes for a cost of \$90,000.
-The \$90,000 includes delivery and setting the home on the foundation.57 An additional \$10,000 accounts for affixing the home to the foundation.
+The \$90,000 includes delivery and setting the home on the foundation.
 This cost of construction is even lower than a typical manufactured home due to the nature of Homes for Iowa's workforce.
-With an estimated market price around \$110,000, developers could make a profit when paired with an additional affordability strategy (see Housing Strategies).
-Homes for lowa presents an option for diversity of housing that could be extremely beneficial to first-time buyers or buyers of color.
+With an estimated market price around \$110,000, developers could make a profit when paired with an additional affordability strategy (see Homes for Iowa presents an option for diversity of housing that could be extremely beneficial to first-time buyers or buyers of color.
 The estimated market price of \$110,000 is significantly lower than new development options in Clinton and could allow home purchases for households that would otherwise be unable to afford a home.